John Clancy (Labour politician)

-John Clancy is a former political leader (2015–2017) of the largest local authority in Europe, Birmingham City Council, and is a visiting professor at Birmingham City University Business School, in the U.K.'s second largest city, Birmingham.
-He is a qualified solicitor.
+John Clancy is a British politician, who was leader of Birmingham City Council from 2015 to 2017, he is currently a visiting professor at Birmingham City University Business School, and a qualified solicitor.

 He is an expert on public sector pension funds and hyper-local data and researches these areas in particular at Birmingham City University.

 As political leader of Birmingham, he was in charge of an annual revenue budget of over £3 billion, and assets of over £6 billion.

 Municipal Socialism and Brummie Bonds

 He was particularly known for re-introducing to the U.K. the local authority funding method of Municipal Bonds for House building.
 These bonds in Birmingham were known as ‘Brummie Bonds”.
 In 2017 the City Council issued £45 million in Brummie Bonds.

 Clancy espoused the concept of Municipal Socialism, with a nod to Birmingham’s Joseph Chamberlain, where a local council becomes an active economic actor in the local economy, rather than being a passive deliverer of services and welfare.

 The concept being that by putting the £6 billion of assets and spending power of the City Council, and its presence as an anchor institution of the city, into economic development, the critical welfare services of the city (and reliance on government funding) would be needed much less.

 The Brummie Bonds issue was a significant part of the process.
 Clancy saw this as a part of a wider process of rewiring new local economic pathways and what he referred to as “confident acts of local economic self-determination”.